DESIGN ANALYSIS: MATCH-3

 PATTERN RECOGNITION

-Omnipresent, always lively in our minds, activates from memory.
+Omnipresent, always active in our minds, calling back from our memory.

 What do you see in this following picture?